ben854719/Autonomous-Health-Monitoring-Emergency-Response/README.md

 ##  Natural Language Interaction:

-- Integrates Gemini for supervisor-friendly explanations and voice alerts.
+- Integrates Gemini for supervisor-friendly explanations and alerts.
 - Enables intuitive interaction with AI decisions and health summaries.

 ## Installation: